Quote your next shipment with FlockDirect today, and experience the Flock Freight difference.

 A fuel surcharge fee is also commonly added to LTL shipping estimates to cover the cost of fuel required to take your freight from pickup to delivery.

-Carriers & Negotiated Rates
+Carriers & negotiated rates

 Carriers are in charge of setting their own weight breaks, LTL freight estimates, and accessorial fees.
 Therefore, your variance in quotes will reflect the specific carriers opting to transport your goods.

 Working with a freight broker that has negotiated rates with specific carriers can give you a little more predictability when quoting your LTL shipment.
-And some carriers go so far as to negotiate discounted rates exclusive to their business—like Flock Freight!
+And some carriers go so far as to negotiate discounted rates exclusive to their business—like Flock Freight®!

-Through our Flock network of vetted and experienced carriers, Flock Freight can offer rates to all companies sizes and types that are typically available only to larger businesses.
+Through our Flock network of vetted and experienced carriers, Flock Freight can offer rates to all company sizes and types that are typically available only to larger businesses.
 Plus, the Flock Platform’s proprietary algorithm includes an LTL freight quote calculator that accurately determines your freight class and provides visibility into any required accessorials upfront—leaving no unpleasant surprises come pickup or delivery time.

 Explore multiple rates that fit your budget and delivery timeline—quote your shipment with Flock Freight today.